Public Interest Law

 The International Public Interest Law Fellowships (IPILF) allow students to work for non-governmental organizations (NGOs) in countries around the world during the summer after their first or second year at Wayne Law.
 NGOs have agreed to partner with Wayne Law and host our students as summer interns.
 The partner organizations engage in advocacy on a broad range of issues including human rights, environment, women’s rights, law reform and more.
 Fellows will receive a $5,000 stipend to cover travel and living expenses for up to two months of work.

-See the IPILF webpage for more information and application materials.
+Please contact a member of the PILF Committee for more information and application materials.

 Other Public Interest Law Resources